platonai/exotic-amazon/README.md

 ## Results

+### Extract rules

+All [extract rules](./src/main/resources/sites/amazon/crawl/parse/sql/crawl/) are written in X-SQL.
+Data type conversion, data cleaning are also processed by the X-SQL, which is part of why we need X-SQL.
+A good example is the X-SQL for the product page: [x-asin.sql](./src/main/resources/sites/amazon/crawl/parse/sql/crawl/x-asin.sql).

 ### Save extract results in the local file system

 The results are written in json to local file system by default: